microsoft/PowerPlatformConnectors/certified-connectors/Verified/Readme.md

 * `Get specific recipient for an envelope`: Gets information about a specific recipient of a given envelope.
 * `Update recipient by id`: Updates a recipient.
 * `Get file URL by id`: Gets the URL to a file.
-* `Get user settings by userid`: Gets user settings of given user.
+* `Get user settings`: Gets user settings of given user.
 * `Get envelope by id`: Gets envelope information of a given envelope.
 * `Delete envelope by id`: Deletes an envelope.
-* `Update Settings for envelope`: Updates settings of a given envelope.
+* `Update envelope settings`: Updates settings of a given envelope.
 * `Update publish status for envelope`: Updates the publish status of a given envelope.
 * `Generate Document from Template`: Generates a document from a preconfigured template.
-* `Set abort status for envelope`: Aborts a given envelope.
+* `Set envelope abort status`: Aborts a given envelope.
 * `Get files by document id`: Gets all files associated to a given document.
 * `Add file to document`: Adds a file to a given document.
 * `Get user information`: Gets user information of the currently logged in user.
-* `Set document status to aborted`: Aborts a given document.
+* `Set document abort status`: Aborts a given document.
-* `Get envelope descriptor by id`: Gets envelope descriptor information of a given descriptor.
+* `Get descriptor by id`: Gets envelope descriptor information of a given descriptor.
 * `Set envelope trash status`: Sets trash status of a given envelope.
 * `Query all envelopes`: Queries all envelopes in the current company.
-* `Get all envelope descriptors`: Gets all descriptors present in the current company.
+* `Get all descriptors`: Gets all descriptors present in the current company.
 * `Get flow state by envelopeid`: Gets the current flow state of a given envelope.
 * `Get document by id`: Gets document information of a given document.
 * `Delete document by id`: Deteles a document.
-* `Create envelope with specified descriptor`: Creates a new envelope based on a specified descriptor.
+* `Create envelope - descriptor`: Creates a new envelope based on a specified descriptor.
 * `Get all documents by envelopeid`: Gets all documents related to a given envelope.
 * `Add document to envelope`: Adds a document to a given envelope.
 * `Create signature link`: Creates a signature link for a given recipient on a given envelope.
 * `Get file by id`: Gets file information of a given file.
-* `Create new default envelope`: Creates a new envelope based on the default descriptor.
+* `Create envelope - default`: Creates a new envelope based on the default descriptor.
-* `Get default envelope descriptor`: Gets descriptor information of the default descriptor.
+* `Get default descriptor`: Gets descriptor information of the default descriptor.
 * `Send notification`: Sends a notification to a given recipient.

 ## Supported Triggers